joniumGit/mindstorms-skeleton/README.md

 - Check the `math` portion of Lego docs
 - Add all of the `hub` API to here
 - Add REPL support via `rshell`

+---

+## DISCLAIMER

+All created code is MIT licensed.
+No proprietary material is contained in the repo.
+No attempt is made to infringe on the copyright or trademarks of Lego.